viljoencor/VilCorpInvestingOntology/README.md

 - Explore market-influencing news with sentiment analysis.
 - Cross-reference data to uncover deeper insights.

-By integrating data from various sources, such as financial reports, news articles, and stock market data, the tool offers a comprehensive understanding of a company's position in the market.
+By integrating data from various sources, such as financial reports, news articles, and stock market data, the platform offers a comprehensive understanding of a company's position in the market.

 ![Investment_Analysis](https://github.com/user-attachments/assets/00b86df2-50d1-4d51-be6c-0e69dd8c556e)